wortcook/cs5525s25project/interaction.md

 3) Review 20250715Execution.md from beginning to end and ensure there are no issues with the execution steps
 4) Review the changes that we made for each phase of the execution plan.
 Ensure that the changes are correct and complete
 5) Review all the code present in the project for correctness.
 Ensure there are no errors present in the code
 6) Repeat step 5 but play the role of an expert python developer.
-Only look at the python code
-7) Repeat step 6 but play the role of an expert terraform developer.
 Only look at the terraform code

 **Assistant Actions:**